MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1709.md

 - **EventInstanceID**  A unique identifier for event instance.
 - **EventScenario**  Indicates the purpose of sending this event – whether because the software distribution just started checking for content, or whether it was cancelled, succeeded, or failed.
 - **HandlerReasons**  If an action has been assessed as inapplicable, the installer technology-specific logic prevented it.
-- **ServiceGuid**  A unique identifier that represents which service the software distribution client is connecting to (SIH, Windows Update, Microsoft Store, etc.)
+- **ServiceGuid**  A unique identifier that represents which service the software distribution client is connecting to (SIH, Windows Update, Microsoft Store, etc.).
 - **StandardReasons**  If an action has been assessed as inapplicable, the standard logic the prevented it.
 - **StatusCode**  Result code of the event (success, cancellation, failure code HResult).
 - **UpdateID**  A unique identifier for the action being acted upon.